 The Springfield Township Arts Center has two small art gallery spaces.
 One gallery features art by nationally recognized artist, Charley Harper.
 The second gallery is the gallery in the main lobby and features local professional artists or art clubs.
 The galleries are changed out frequently.
 Most artwork is available for sale.
 Artwork sold in the main gallery will be available for pick up after the show has concluded.
 Charley Harper Artwork can be purchased anytime the art center is open.

 Any professional artist may submit to be a featured artist in the main gallery.
 Often, artists are solicited by ArtsConnect to be featured.
 We are currently interested in showcasing artists of color and artists using unusual methods and/or materials.
 ArtsConnect hosts the Ohio Water Colors Society traveling exhibition in the fall.

-The Main Gallery Exhibit Schedule:
+The Main Gallery Exhibit Schedule (Subject to change):

 Exhibit applications are reviewed by an independent panel of artists.
 Apply to be a featured artist or art group here.

 Charley Harper (August 4, 1922–June 10, 2007) had an alternative way of looking at nature.
 His serigraphs were large expanses of rich color, which gave the viewer a very different perspective on the animal kingdom.
 A conservationist as well as an artist, Harper revealed the unique aspects of his wildlife subjects through highly stylized geometric reduction.
 Harper said he was

 the only wildlife artist who has never been compared to Audubon, yet his wildlife art was just as instructive—the only difference was that Harper laced his lessons with humor.
 Harper believed that humor made it easier to encourage changes in our attitudes and awareness of environmental concerns.

 There was a rare and delightful playfulness in Harper’s artwork.
 There was also graphic genius.
 Harper said,